e0404/matRad/README.md

 More information can be found on the project page  at <http://e0404.github.io/matRad/>; a wiki documentation is under constant development at <https://github.com/e0404/matRad/wiki>.

+# Getting Started

+It’s the first time you want to use matRad?

+First, get a local copy of matRad by download or git cloning.
+Having done that, we recommend you navigate into the folder in Matlab and execute
+`matRad_rc`
+which will setup the path & configuration and tell you the current version.

+Then there’re three options for a pleasant start with matRad.
+Choose one or try out each of them.

+## Option 1: Using the GUI

+For an intuitive workflow with graphical user interface, type `matRadGUI` in your command window.
+An empty GUI should be opened.
+Click the *Load.mat data-Button in the Workflow-section to load a patient.
+Set the plan and optimization parameters, calculate the dose influence matrix and execute the fluence optimization in the GUI.

+## Option 2: Using the main script

+If you prefer scripting, open the default script *matRad.m* from the main matRad folder:
+`edit matRad.m`
+Use it to learn something about the code structure and execute it section by section.

+You can also run the full script for an example photon plan by just typing `matRad`

+## Option 3: Using the examples

+The most time consuming but also most educational approach to matRad.
+When in the main matRad folder, navigate to the folder *examples*.
+Open one of the examples given there.
+Execute it section by section.
+Move on to the next example afterwards.

+# Need help?

+If you encounter problems with matRad, please consider the following guidelines **before** submitting issues on our github page.

+* Check you are using the newest version of matRad.

+* Please check the description of how to set up matRad and its technical documentation in the wiki.

+* Go through the relevant examples and see if they answer your question (see Option 3 above!)

+* Check open and closed issues for your question.

+Still having problems?
+Then create an issue, provide a **minimum example** of your attempted workflow / what causes the problems and be patient!

+# Citing matRad

 If you use matRad in a scientific publication, consider citing the following paper:

 Wieser, Hans-Peter, et al. "Development of the open-source dose calculation and optimization toolkit matRad."
 Medical Physics 44.6 (2017): 2556-2568.